The Latino and Hispanic community is one of the fastest growing communities in America this decade.

 We limited our analysis to non-CDPs with a population greater than 5,000 people.
 That left us with 58 cities.

-Finally, we ranked each city based on the percent of Hispanic population with a higher score being more Hispanic than a lower score.
-Liberal took the distinction of being the most Hispanic, while Mulvane was the least Hispanic city.
+Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
+Liberal took the distinction of being the most Hispanic or Latino, while Mulvane was the least Hispanic or Latino city.

-Read on for more information on how the cities in Kansas ranked by population of Hispanic residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.
+Read on for more information on how the cities in Kansas ranked by population of Hispanic or Latino residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.

 Liberal is the county seat of Seward County, Kansas, United States.
 As of the 2010 census, the city population was 20,525.